AcademySoftwareFoundation/opencue.io/content/contributing/opencue/getting-started-windows.md

    1. In the Query Editor click 📂 (Open File icon) and open the `.sql` file you downloaded.

-   1. Click ▶ (Excute icon) to populate the database.
+   1. Click ▶ (Execute icon) to populate the database.

    You also need the demo data to run the full environment locally.